coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The subject’s birth date

-• Any other details needed to facilitate the record search.
+• Any other details needed to facilitate the record search

 How to Get a Marriage License in Colorado

 A marriage license is a document that permits a couple to get married.
-They are not to be confused with a marriage certificate, which is evidence that two people are married.
+They are not to be confused with a marriage certificate, evidence that two people are married.
 When applying for a marriage license, applicants must:

 2. Complete an online marriage application form.